tierneytim/OPM/README.md

 <a name="b1"></a>
 ### Reading Labview Files

 While OPM data may come in many native formats currently the UCL/UoN native file format is a `labview text file` format.
 As such a helper funciton to read these Labview files is provided.
 If any other file format is used the user needs to write a read function that will read this file into a matrix in Matlab.
 The function has a number of arguments that need to be changed depending on the file format.
 The `S.nchannels` argument specifies the number of columns in the `labview file`.
 The `S.headerlength` argument specifies the the number of lines of text that contain header information.
 The `S.timeind` argument specifies the index of the time variable.
 If there is no time variable set this value as 0.
+Triggers embedded in the labview file can be interpreted in 2 ways. the triggers can be interpreted as binary in which case the channels identified by `S.binaryTriggerInds` are simply thresholded using `S.trigThresh` and returned in the `lbv` object.
+The other option is to interpret the triggers identified by `S.decimalTriggerInds` as decimal.
+This means that the function will attempt to combine these triggers in such a way to allow for values other than 1 or 0.
+One final point to note is that this function natively accepts `.lvm` files or zipped `.lvm` files.
+Running the code snippet bellow will return  a labview struct: `lbv` which contains all data and triggers.

 ```matlab
 S = [];